murex/EventStormingJournal/_posts/2024-01-03-big-picture-event-storming-in-3-minutes.markdown

 **One of the main outputs of Big Picture Event Storming is to identify the Bounded Contexts** (Domain Driven Design for functional areas). **This Context Map** (Domain Driven Design for functional architecture) **is a cornerstone for optimizing technical investments and having teams collaborate effectively**.

-- _"Improve collaboration with a Functional Architecture vision draft"_ details how to add the Context Map to the design.
+- [Improve collaboration with a Functional Architecture vision draft]({{site.url}}{{site.baseurl}}/big%20picture/improve-collaboration-with-a-functional-architecture-vision-draft/) details how to add the Context Map to the design.
 This post also explains how this has a tremendous impact on overall collaboration.
-- _"Decide to Build or Buy with Big-Picture Event Storming"_ explains that **not all bounded contexts have the same value**.
+- [Decide to Build or Buy with Big-Picture Event Storming]({{site.url}}{{site.baseurl}}/big%20picture/decide-to-build-or-buy-with-big-picture-event-storming/) explains that **not all bounded contexts have the same value**.
 It also presents facilitation steps to make sound technical investment decisions.
 For example: "Should we build or buy part X of the system?".

 ## Dealing with Legacy Code

 ![Photo of an abandonned factory, that is tagged and getting invaded by vegetation.
 This is a pretty vivid representation of some legacy code.]({{site.url}}{{site.baseurl}}/imgs/2024-01-03-big-picture-event-storming-in-3-minutes/abandonned-factory.jpg)

-In "_Read this before applying Big Picture Event Storming to Legacy Systems_," we advise against Event Storming your legacy. **Legacy systems usually don't map to the domain and do not yield to the exercise**.
+In [Read this before applying Big Picture Event Storming to Legacy Systems]({{site.url}}{{site.baseurl}}/big%20picture/read-this-before-applying-big-picture-event-storming-to-legacy-systems/), we advise against Event Storming your legacy. **Legacy systems usually don't map to the domain and do not yield to the exercise**.
 Instead, Event Storm your vision with these three tips in mind:

 - A longer brief is needed to convey some extra background associated with the Legacy System
 - Acknowledge and visualize developers' stress generated by the gap between the unveiling vision and the existing legacy systems.